Edge FAQ

 How does authentication from Edge to the customer's data sources work?
 Authentication to data sources depends on the source type that the capability is connecting to.
 JDBC sources are covered via Edge connection providers.
 Other sources are accessed in different ways by capabilities themselves.

-Why are you removing support for CentOS Linux 8?
+Why do you not support CentOS Linux 8?
 CentOS Linux 8 has been made end-of-life.
-We are committed to using the latest technologies to ensure the best performance of our software, and as such RedHat 8 is required in order to receive support for Edge installations after the 2022.11 release.
+We are committed to using the latest technologies to ensure the best performance of our software, and as such RedHat 8 is required in order to receive support for Edge installations.

 Is Edge on premises or in the Cloud?
 Edge is always close to your data, and therefore can be on your premises or in a private or public Cloud setup.

-Edge is controlled by the customer through local access via the Collibra Data Intelligence Cloud user interface.
+Who controls Edge?
+Edge is controlled by the customer through local access via the Collibra Data Intelligence Platform user interface.
 You can also use local access via the Linux shell for advanced troubleshooting when Edge is unable to connect.
+For more information, go to About Edge.

 • If you have an existing Edge site and are open to reinstalling, then you can enable the Data Quality flags during the reinstallation process in order to keep one instance of Edge.